Skip to main content

 Will a chipped tooth get infected?

 A chipped tooth can potentially become infected, particularly if the chip is deep enough to expose the dentine or pulp to bacteria in the mouth.
+The pulp contains nerves and blood vessels, and when it is exposed or compromised, bacteria can enter and cause inflammation or infection.
 Signs that may suggest an infection is developing include increasing pain, swelling, a bad taste in the mouth, or the formation of a small bump on the gum near the affected tooth.
-Understanding the risks of delaying toothache treatment can help you appreciate why seeking dental assessment promptly when symptoms are present is important.
+Seeking dental assessment promptly when symptoms are present can help manage the situation before it progresses further.

 What should I avoid eating after chipping a tooth?